Topologically associating domain: Discovery and diversity

 TADs are defined as regions whose DNA sequences preferentially contact each other.
 They were discovered in 2012 using chromosome conformation capture techniques including Hi-C. They have been shown to be present in multiple species, including fruit flies (Drosophila), mouse, plants, fungi and human genomes.
 In bacteria, they are referred to as Chromosomal Interacting Domains (CIDs).

 Analytical tools and databases

 TAD locations are defined by applying an algorithm to Hi-C data.
 For example, TADs are often called according to the so-called "directionality index".
 The directionality index is calculated for individual 40kb bins, by collecting the reads that fall in the bin, and observing whether their paired reads map upstream or downstream of the bin (read pairs are required to span no more than 2Mb).
 A positive value indicates that more read pairs lie downstream than upstream, and a negative value indicates the reverse.
 Mathematically, the directionality index is a signed chi-square statistic.

-The development of specialized genome browsers and visualization tools such as Juicebox, HiGlass/HiPiler, The 3D Genome Browser, 3DIV, 3D-GNOME, and TADKB have enabled us to visualize the TAD organization of regions of interest in different cell types.
+The development of specialized genome browsers and visualization tools such as Juicebox, HiGlass/HiPiler, The 3D Genome Browser, 3DIV, 3D-GNOME, and TADKB have enabled people to visualize the TAD organization of regions of interest in different cell types.